PD2tech/pd2-trade-ui/README.md

 This is an UNOFFICIAL trade site of https://projectdiablo2.com .
 Hoping to become the official trade site of Project Diablo 2.

+** WARNING - USE OF THIS WEBSITE CAN AND WILL RESULT IN A PERMANENT BAN FROM Project Diablo 2 SERVERS WHILE IN UNOFFICIAL STATE. **

 ## Contributing
 1) Fork the repository to your own github account - Working branch is `develop`
 2) Push code to your fork